Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT_HPT.md

 Since we have defined a 10-fold cross-validation there will be 20 predictions per fold and the mean of the performance metric (RMSE, R-squared, ...) will be calculated.

+### Select and fit the best model(s)

+Please recall that we deal with workflows (not models directly) which incoporate a a model and a preprocessing recipe.

+### Conclusion

+In this article you have learned how to perform hyperparameter tuning for 4 machine learning (non-sequentual) models: Random Forest, XGBoost, Prophet and Prohet Boost.
+A step-by-step detailed process was provided for Prophet Boost.

+You have learned

++ how to define tunable specifications for each machine learning algorithm.

++ how to set up parallel processing with a cluster of vCores.

++ how to verify parameter values range prior tuning.

++ how to define a grid search specification for each algorithm

++ how to perform hyperparameter tuning and anlyse results with the plot against RMSE.

++ how to adjust a specific parameter and retune, performing several hyperparameter tuning rounds.

++ how to select the model and retrain the model.

++ how to add all tuned and non-tuned models into a modeltime and calibration table.

++ how to display all models accuracy results and plot forecast against the test dataset.

 ## References

 + [Implementing Facebook Prophet efficiently](https://towardsdatascience.com/implementing-facebook-prophet-efficiently-c241305405a3)